 Here are just a few advantages to teen leadership programs:

-- Learning the Formal Resume/Job application process
+- Experience the job application process

 In addition to these advantages, many camps hire on their CIT’s and LIT’s as staff members when they are ready.
-The programs are perfect for siblings with a significant age difference.

 We asked Kevin Condon, the CIT and LIT program instructor at the Palo Alto Oshman Family Jewish Center’s “J-Camp” some questions about what he is doing for these young adults.